STORYSTAR

 My wife and I lately have been disconnecting via classic TV Westerns from the 50s and 60s.
 In fact, we DVR and watch one classic western series now every day.
 It is our escape.
 That television series originally aired as part of ABC Sunday night lineup from 8:30-9pm.
 It, Lawman, ran for 156 episodes from October 5, 1958, until October 2, 1962.

 Warner Brothers, who produced the series, already had several Western series on the air at the same time.
 But this was a Western with a difference.
 Many considered it a “pure Western” and a “thinking Western”.
 It used standard weapons instead of tricked out rifles, or gold headed canes.
-As John Russel stated,” The stories begin with A, proceed straight to B, and stopped neatly at C without any fussy complications.”
+As John Russel stated, ”The stories begin with A, proceed straight to B, and stopped neatly at C without any fussy complications.”

 The series starred John Russell as Marshal Dan Troop and Peter Brown as Deputy Marshal Johnny McKay.
-The storyline revolves around Dan Troop, a police officer from Abilene, Kansas who relocates to Laramie, Wyoming, and becomes the new town Marshal after the previous Mashall was murdered.
+The storyline revolves around Dan Troop, a police officer from Abilene, Kansas who relocates to Laramie, Wyoming, and becomes the new town Marshal after the previous Marshall was murdered.
 To help him keep the law Troop deputizes young Johnny McKay and teaches him the fundamentals of law enforcement.
 The two lawmen keep the peace in Laramie for four seasons.

 John Russell may not have been the most attractive lawman on television, but as a model for law and order he certainly, I believe, personified it in purest form.
 His Marshal Dan Troop character was portrayed as a hardnosed, by-the-book, seasoned lawman, quick with a gun, and good with his fists.
 He was rugged, deadly serious, intelligent, and dedicated.
 He often was stubborn and unyielding when it came to enforcing the law of the land.

 John Russell, who was 37 years old when he got the part, imagined that Dan would have to be older (perhaps his mid-fifties) to have that much experience as a lawman.
-Russell had white streaks added to his hair and lowered his voice to make him appear older
+Russell had white streaks added to his hair and lowered his voice to make him appear older.

 He said about his Lawman character, “Troop is a man doing a job at the expense of everything else.
 He doesn’t make himself winning or witty or do anything else to make people like him.
 The stories we’ve done on ‘Lawman’ are about people under stress.
 Men under stress do desperate things.
 We have tried to play it that way.